ik5xmk/Bot-systems-check/README.md

 <b>MY_MSG</b> = the warning message

-As a last step copy the check_systems.service file in /lib/systemd/system and edit it by setting the right paths.
+  As a last step copy the <b>check_systems.service</b> file in <b>/lib/systemd/system</b> and edit it by setting the right paths.
 The service can then be started with the command "systemctl start check_systems.service" (use stop to stop it and status to check its operation).
 To set the service at startup of the Linux system, use the command: "systemctl enable check_systems.service" (disable to remove).

 David ik5xmk@gmail.com